LiveUI/Hagrid/README.md

-# TheGrid
+# Hagrid

-Brings grid layout to the Apple platforms
+Brings grid layout to the Apple platforms!

 <table>
 	<tr>